Arrokoth's Necklace: Heat Flow

+{These inequalities are illustrated in Fig.~\ref{tscale}.} The strong inequalities simplify the analysis by separating the time scales on which some processes are insignificant while others have gone to completion.
+The rotational slowing time $t_{slow}$ is not included in these inequalities because it increases by many orders of magnitude as the protoplanetary nebula dissipates, so that at present it far exceeds $t_\odot$, while during the period of most efficient (diffusive) vapor transfer from warmer regions to the neck (Sec.~\ref{sgas}) it is less than $t_\odot$, although not by orders of magnitude.}

-On time scales $\gg t_{relax}$ thermal conduction is unimportant and surface temperatures relax to their steady state values.
+The rotation axis is only $9^\circ$ from the orbital plane \citep{G20}.
+On time scales $\gg t_{relax}$ thermal conduction is unimportant and surface temperatures relax to the steady state values corresponding to their mean insolation.
 On shorter time scales conduction is important, the internal specific heat acts as thermal ballast, and temperature varies less than it would on longer time scales.
-Rotational modulation of insolation produces only small variation of surface temperature; the insolation can be averaged over its daily variation and the surface temperature is nearly constant at the value corresponding to the mean insolation (which, in general, is not the deep interior $\langle T \rangle$).
+Rotational modulation of insolation produces only small variation of surface temperature; the surface temperature is nearly constant at the value corresponding to the rotationally averaged insolation (which, in general, is not the deep interior $\langle T \rangle$).
 Relaxation to the radiative equilibrium temperature is, at best, approximate for the orbital (seasonal) cycle.